pavanvidem/training-material/topics/microbiome/tutorials/metagenomics-assembly/tutorial.md

   - "Explain the difference between co-assembly and individual assembly."
   - "Explain the difference between reads, contigs and scaffolds."
   - "Explain how tools based on de Bruijn graph work."
-  - "Evaluate the Quality of the Assembly with QUAST, Bowtie2, and CoverM-Contig."
+  - "Evaluate the quality of the Assembly with QUAST, Bowtie2, and CoverM-Contig."
-  - "Construct and apply simple assembly pipelines on short read data.""
+  - "Construct and apply simple assembly pipelines on short read data."
 time_estimation: "2H"
 key_points:
   - "Assembly groups reads into contigs and scaffolds."